 - Identify individuals who refuse or are unable to collaborate effectively.
 Provide training first, it that does not work get rid of the employee.

-- Start every project with making sure all team members are aware of importance of collaboration to the success of the project.
+- Start every project with making sure all team members are aware of the importance of collaboration to the success of the project.

 - Have a training session for new team members not familiar with collaborative project management